insilica/thriver/README.md

 ### File Handling

-You will need the patient id and be a provider in their practice Obtain a report for a patient by listing their files
+You will need the patient id and be a provider in their practice.
+Get a list of files associated with the patient

 ```r
 thriver::get_patient_file_list(893)